-- 8.1 Standards of Conduct.
+8.1 Standards of Conduct.
 All employees are expected to adhere to standards of reasonable and prudent conduct.
-Each department may set standards required by departmental operations provided said rules are not in conflict with rules established by the City Council or City Manager.
-Employees who violate said standards shall be subject to appropriate disciplinary actions. - 8.2 Applicability of Discipline.
+Each department may set standards required by departmental operations provided said rules are not in conflict with rules established by the City Council

+- 8.2 Applicability of Discipline.
 Disciplinary action may be taken against any employee covered by this Agreement.
-Only regular employees in the classified service shall have

-- rights to the notice and hearing requirements set forth within or to any other notice and hearing provision whatsoever unless required by law. - 8.3 Discretion in Disciplinary Action.
+Only regular employees in the classified service shall have rights to the notice and hearing requirements set forth within or to any other notice and hearing provision whatsoever unless required by law. - 8.3 Discretion in Disciplinary Action.
 The City Manager, department head and supervisors may exercise their discretion in applying discipline appropriate to the employee's offense(s) and work record. - 8.4 Permitted Disciplinary Action.
 Any one or combination of the following disciplinary actions may be taken against an employee for offenses stated in Section 8.20 or for any other just cause: